 Due to the variations between different estates, there are no fixed timescales for how long it takes to deal with the administration.
 However, for an estate where it is not necessary to file a full inheritance tax account and there are no other complicating factors, from the date that we receive all the paperwork, we expect to be in a position to draft the probate papers in six to eight weeks.

-When the probate papers have been signed and the application is submitted to the Probate Registry, it usually takes two to three weeks for the application to be processed and the Grant of Probate issued.
+When the probate papers have been signed and the application is submitted to the Probate Registry, it usually takes up to eight weeks for the application to be processed and the Grant of Probate issued.

 Once the Grant of Probate has been issued, most assets can be collected in or transferred to the beneficiaries within a further six to eight weeks.
 If the executors are selling a property then the length of time taken to complete a sale will be one of the main determining factors in how long it takes to complete the administration.